...and anything else thought-provoking and/or inspirational

 Here's another quiz.
 See how you do on this one:

 Easier?
-The lesson?
-The people who make a difference in your life are not the ones with the most credentials, the most money, or the most awards.
+The lesson is that people who make a difference in your life are not the ones with the most credentials, the most money, or the most awards.
 They are the ones who care.

-Pass this on to those people who have made a difference in your life.
+Pass this on to those who have made a difference in your life.